telerik/kendo-vue/docs/getting-started/index.md

 The recommended way to scaffold your Vue project is using [Vite](https://vuejs.org/guide/scaling-up/tooling.html#vite).

 > You can use both NPM and Yarn to create the project and import the Kendo UI for Vue components.
-However, for the purposes of this tutorial, we demonstrate only NPM.
+This tutorial demonstrates only the NPM approach.

 1. Create the Vue project: